simondhalliday/simondhalliday.github.io/_posts/2020-03-10-online_teaching_covid19.md

 ### Polling Software and Quizzes

-  - I want to be able to see whether my students understand what we’re covergin, so I shall use chatting & Slack (below) to answer questions, but I also want to see whether students grasp basic ideas we cover in class.
+  - I want to be able to see whether my students understand what we’re covering, so I shall use chatting & Slack (below) to answer questions, but I also want to see whether students grasp basic ideas we cover in class.
 An excellent way to do that is with in-class polling for MCQs, True/False questions, and more (also, the evidnece